anonymous-2026-ai/CitationIntentClassification/README.md

 # Requirements
 To run our system, you only need to install some very basic libraries such as: pytorch, transformers = 4.32.1.

-Besides, to run the clustering algorithm, you need to install 2 additional libraries for k-means and GMM:
+Besides, to run the clustering algorithm, you need to install and download 2 additional libraries for k-means and GMM:

 1) k-means: https://github.com/subhadarship/kmeans_pytorch

 2) GMM: https://github.com/ldeecke/gmm-torch

-Actually, we also downloaded two files and put them into specific folders.
-You can use them directly in the code if you do not want to install new packages.
 # Preparing Dataset

 You can download from the following links as follows: